apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Noplace, a mashup of Twitter and MySpace for Gen Z, hits No. 1 on the App Store**
+**Travis Kelce Shares "Golden Rule" for Joining Taylor Swift on Stage at Eras Tour**

-You can read more about it [here](https://techcrunch.com/2024/07/03/noplace-a-mashup-of-twitter-and-myspace-for-gen-z-hits-no-1-on-the-app-store/).
+You can read more about it [here](https://www.eonline.com/news/1404588/travis-kelce-shares-golden-rule-for-joining-taylor-swift-on-stage-at-eras-tour).

 ## Requirements
 - Python 3.8